mattclarke/advent_of_code_24/README.md

 ## Day 19:
 - Part 1: Simple BFS initally.
 - Part 2: BFS too slow, so switched to DP.
 Also, made it solve part 1 at the same time.

+## Day 20:
+- Part 1: As there is only one path and no branches, I first solve it with no cheats to get a reference value for each step.
+Then for every step along the route, find the positions reachable within the cheat limit.
+Calculate the new time based on the reference time difference for the current position and the positions reachable by cheating.
+If the new time is 100+ picoseconds quicker add 1 to the result.
+- Part 2: Same but with a bigger cheat time.

+## Day 21:
+- Part 1:
+- Part 2:

+## Day 22:
+- Part 1: Simple - just a test that one has entered the algorithm correctly.
+- Part 2: As it is pseudo-random and the maximum number of values possible is 16777216 due to the "prune", I decided to calculate all the values for one of the seeds (the reference seed).
+For the remaining seeds, I only need to calculate the first value and then find its index relative to the same value in the reference seed to get an offset.
+For the first 2000 values of the reference make a rolling window of the differences and look for the same pattern relative to the offsets.
+If it matches add the corresponding value.

+Slow at ~30s for Pypy and feels a bit brute force.
+Afterwards, I tried a true brute force solution which didn't finish before I gave up after a minute or two.